 Choose what you want to dip in: dark chocolate, milk chocolate, white chocolate and what you want to decorate with.
 I made some little white chocolate hearts, I used sprinkles, I did chocolate drizzle, I did chocolate heart drizzle

 Side note: I made truffles for my wedding favor when Matt and I got married- just like these with the little heart- but I forgot about them and never set them out or assigned anyone to do something with them.
 I was distraught!
-By then I had leftovers, it wasn’t all bad.
+But then I had leftovers, it wasn’t all bad.

 Back to business.
 I use a teaspoon and dig out dollops of the insides then roll them to perfect circles.
 I have fancy small scoopers but the dough is a little hard and they struggle: things get stuck, you have to keep digging the insides out, they don’t make perfect circles, then I waste time and it annoys me.
 That’s what plain Jane spoons are for.
 Don’t need no fancy equipment.